 When To Go?

-Cambodia is a tropical place – it’s pretty warm most of the time, but for cooler temperatures, I strongly recommend going from November to March.
+Cambodia is a tropical place – it’s pretty warm (30-to-40-degrees Celsius) most of the time, but for cooler temperatures, I strongly recommend going from November to March.
 Between March and June is horrendously hot and humid – it can really ruin what should be a fantastic experience, so bear this in mind if your body doesn’t take well to extreme heat and varying degrees of discomfort.
-July to October is really also really warm, and while the torrents of rain will probably cool you down, it’ll probably impact daily sightseeing.

 You can get a tourist visa at the border for US$20, and you’ll need a passport photo (or risk a $1 fine…).
 There can be a bit of a line for a visa, so allow some time for this process – they’ll also want to collect your fingerprints before stamping your passport.
 You can also arrange to get a visa online for an extra US$5.